 The Diocese of Bridgeport includes more than 460,000 registered Catholics in Fairfield County, Connecticut, representing 45 percent of the total population.

 Our official newspaper, The Fairfield County Catholic, is mailed free of charge to 102,000 homes (and online), and free phone/tablet App search for Fairfield County Catholic.

 Social Media Directory

-In addition to its 82 parishes, the Diocese sponsors 30 regional elementary schools and five diocesan high schools.
+In addition to its 80 parishes, the Diocese sponsors 23 regional elementary schools, 1 school for special needs, and five diocesan high schools.
 These schools, along with three high schools directed by religious communities, educate nearly 10,000 youth.
 Catholic universities Sacred Heart University and Fairfield University combine for 11,000 enrolled students.

 The Diocese owns and manages three residential properties offering age-restricted elderly housing: The Bethel Congregate in Bethel, CT, and Teresian Towers and Carmel Ridge in Trumbull, CT.
 It also sponsors a multitude of charitable institutions including the Cardinal Shehan Center for inner-city children, the Thomas Merton Center in Bridgeport, and the New Covenant Center in Stamford.

 Catholic Charities of Fairfield County, with 25 program offices throughout the county, provides the largest private network of social services in southwestern Connecticut.